GhassanYusuf/NewServo/README.md

 To use the NewServo Library, follow these steps:

-1. Download the ZIP archive ([insert link to GitHub release page]).
+1. Download the ZIP archive (https://github.com/GhassanYusuf/NewServo/releases).
 2. Open the Arduino IDE and choose Sketch > Include Library > Add .ZIP Library... and select the downloaded file.
 3. Create a new sketch in the Arduino IDE and import the library by adding the following line at the top of your sketch: